-Tax season is upon us again…have you prepared your business accounts?
+Tax season is upon us again.
+Have started your business preparation for tax season?

-If you answered “no,” don’t worry, you’re not the only one.
-Tax season sneaks up quickly every year, and if you run a business, you probably already know how much time it takes.
+If you answered “no,” don’t worry.
+You’re not the only one.
+Tax season sneaks up quickly every year, and if you run a business, you probably already know how much business preparation for tax season takes.

 Use this year-end tax prep checklist to make sure that you have all of your bases covered.

 At the close of the tax year, close your books and create backup copies (or print-outs) of all relevant reports.

 As you go through all of your information, review every aspect of your business.
 This helps to prepare and plan for next year’s budget.
 This includes:

 - Profit & loss statements

 - Cash flow reports

 Saving these reports is important in case any changes occur that could alter your year end balance.

 Also, don’t forget to lock the end of year in your accounting software.
 This helps the system notify you with transactions that may be edited and that could alter balances from prior years.